-After completion of the course, learners will be able to:
+After the completion of the course, the learners will be able to:

 - 1. Evaluate the importance of contemporary and emerging HR issues. - 2.
 Analyse the concept and sources of recruitment and selection process. - 3.
 Devise employee training and development programs. - 4.
 Design performance appraisal techniques and compensation schemes. - 5.
-Design HR policies for grievance redressal, employee health, safety, welfare, social security, and stress-free work life balance.
+Design HR policies for employee engagement and experience; grievance redressal, employee health, safety, welfare, social security, and stress-free work life balance.